Pirsig/KSAEA/Readme.txt

 NOTE: If you're using this with an in progress save, any part you have already researched will still be available to you, even if it's now moved to a node you've not researched.
-This has to do with the way the persistence file saves the parts you've unlocked and can only be remedied by manually changing the persistence file or starting a new game.
+This has to do with the way the persistence file saves the parts you've unlocked and can be remedied by manually changing the persistence file or starting a new game.
+Deleting the moved parts, loading your save and causing it to save a new tech tree without those parts, leaving the game, and restoring the parts, should also move things to their proper place.

 This rebalance builds on code and concepts from Science Revisted by Captrobau (http://forum.kerbalspaceprogram.com/threads/65033)